minoobeyzavi/Future-Projects/README.md

 14- Use of "maybe" and "also" together sounds genius.
 What are the qualities of sentences that sound genius?</br>
 "You know that it takes time but maybe it also takes iterrations."

+15- Can autocorrect or text prediction have access to pop culture phrases or all of existing text?
+Might as well be all thoughts so just improve dictation. > Make it easier to give command to the computer as opposed to having it guess what we want or just making random interesting suggestions.